migrau/hinosima/README.md

  - ~~colormap pre-correction (using illumina reads)~~.
  - ~~pilon polishing (using illumina reads)~~.
  - Generate a falcon assembly and merge it with the canu one.
+ - Run canu without pre-correction and merge it with the corrected one.
  - Generate quiver report.